mocktomata/mocktomata/packages/komondor/DESIGN.md

 # Design note

+The `komondor` project is the entry point to the system.
+It is the main partition.

 The SpecAction is the syntax of the finite state machine.
 The SpecActions recorded is the finite state machine.